Cambridge at North Marion Middle School

 • Students must be self-motivated and self-directed; and parent support is a must.

-• Students who are most qualified will be accepted first [applications must be received by Feb.
-22, 2013.
+• Students who are most qualified will be accepted first.

 • Cambridge Check Point Applications are reviewed using grades, scores, essay, and pertinent data, notifications are mailed in April regarding application status.